piotr-jarosz/tfvm/README.md

 Usage
 -----
-For convenience, you do not need to prepend tf version with '0.', so correct version is 12.14, and not 0.12.14

 To use *version* of terraform:

     $ tfsv use {version}

-To list available versions and check current
+To list local versions and check current

     $ tfsv list

 To install selected *version*:

     $ tfsv install {version}

+To list remote versions: #Not implemented yet

+    $ tfsv list --candidate

 Installation and Configuration
 -------------